Danjb1/gmtk-game-jam-2020/src/images/sprite-guide.md

 # Creating spritesheet

-The sprites.json and sprites.png file in this folder have been created using **[TexturePacker](https://www.codeandweb.com/texturepacker)** using the basic and default settings and ./original as the source folder.
+The sprites.json and sprites.png file in this folder have been created using **[TexturePacker](https://www.codeandweb.com/texturepacker)** using the following settings:

+ - `./original` as the source folder
+ - Pivot points disabled for all sprites